StetsenTech/chalice-challenge/README.md

 ## Usage

-### Starting Chalice
+### Starting Chalice Challenge Application

-When using chalice with this project, please use the `advance-local` folder.
+When using chalice with this project, please use the `chalice-challenge` folder when running commands.
+After cloning this repository, use the following command to change directory to this project.

 ```
-cd advance-local
+cd chalice-challenge
 ```

 #### AWS Server